 Time Agenda Topic Lead(s) Kate: Landfill is required by EPA to prevent pathways for exposure.
 The City of Seattle needs to maintain those controls in perpetuity.
 We can reconstruct landfill cap as part of doing the site.
 Jason B: What's the maintenance life of a cap?
-Kate: It depends on how you design it, but a cap is designed to last in perpetuity. • Curvie: We must be sensitive to schedule, and it is not clear on what is involved in breaking cap and regulations associated with that, and impacts to schedule.
-Kate: The City is working on a separate path with FWLE to work through regulatory process, so will have answers for timing on pathway when agreement done by next June (2020).
+Kate: It depends on how you design it, but a cap is designed to last in perpetuity.
+Curvie: We must be sensitive to schedule, and it is not clear on what is involve in breaking cap and regulations associated with that, and impacts to schedule Kate: The City is working on a separate path with FWLE to work through regulatory process, so will have answers for timing on pathway when agreement done by next June (2020).
 Dwight: In terms of degradation and settlement, are there other ideas to preloading?
 How much consolidation would you get out of this?
-Tim: In general, there will need to be a design so that any/all of the primary and secondary settlement is taken care of.
-Preloading time depends on thickness of 10.15 area.
+Tim: In general, there will need to be a design so that any/all of the primary ar secondary settlement is taken care of.
+Preloading time depends on thickness of area.
 Perhaps years, but could be accelerated.
-10:45 Discussion/brainstorm alternatives for consideration Long and All Blane Long conducted a brainstorm to generate settle alternatives for consideration based on the seed idea [See attachment to summary for brainstormed and categorized ide as in raw form, from the workshop for documentation purposes] Lunch 12:40 Additional clarification for each of the brainstormed ideas Long and All Blane Long continued the discussion of brainstormed ideas for discussion of brainstormed ideas for the discussion or settlement, clarifying details and grouping the ideas into categories for a and detail: Excavation (EX) Ground improvement (GI) Structural (STR) Layout optimization (LAYOUT OPT) Maintenance (MAINT) [See attachment to summary for brainstormed and categorized ide as in raw form, from the workshop for documentation purposes] 1:30 Review, add to, and confirm evaluation criteria (requirements vs. Long and All performance attributes), alternatives to be examined and extent of study Blane Long conducted a brainstorm of criteria to evaluate set ttlement alternatives relative to each other: Schedule (to ready for opening day and major milestones) Construction (means, methods, coordination) Code conformance
+10:45 Discussion/brainstorm alternatives for consideration Long and All Blane Long conducted a brainstorm to generate settlement and site alternatives for consideration based on the seed ideas.
+[See attachment to summary for brainstormed and categorized ideas in raw form, from the workshop for documentation purposes] 11:30 Lunch 12:40 Additional clarification for each of the brainstormed ideas Long and All Blane Long continued the discussion of brainstormed ideas for clarifying details and grouping the ideas into categories for an and detail: Excavation (EX) Ground improvement (GI) Structural (STR) Layout optimization (LAYOUT OPT) Maintenance (MAINT) [See attachment to summary for brainstormed and categorized ideas from the workshop for documentation purposes] dditional analysis 1:30 Review, add to, and confirm evaluation criteria (requirements vs. performance attributes), alternatives to be examined and extent of study Long and All Blane Long conducted a brainstorm of criteria to evaluate se alternatives relative to each other: Schedule (to ready for opening day and major mileston) Construction (means, methods, coordination) Code conformance

-Time Agenda Topic Lead(s) Risk factors Ability to provide light rail service (efficiency and operability) o Cost [See attachment to summary for brainstormed and categorized criteria in raw form, from the workshop for documentation purposes] 2:00 Define follow-up activity/report Sound Transit In concluding the workshop, the team asked: "What have we forgotten?" for the good of the order: Ian - Please consider needs around property transaction, acquisition, property rights, regulatory engagement.
+Time Agenda Topic Lead(s) Risk factors Ability to provide light rail service (efficiency and ope rability) o Cost [See attachment to summary for brainstormed and categorized crit teria in raw form, from the workshop for documentation purposes] 2:00 Define follow-up activity/report Sound Transit In concluding the workshop, the team asked: "What have we forgotten?" for the good of the order: Ian - Please consider needs around property transaction, acquisition, property rights, regulatory engagement.
 Opening of ROD could impact schedules Jeff N. - Request for tour of Forest Street Facility, offers a site visit at Midway Landfill.
 The team said that could be arranged, and late night when the site is most active would be most illustrative.
 2:30 Adjourn and Next Steps/future for meetings 2 and 3: Erin concluded the meeting asking for the group to reflect on a learning item from the meeting; many reflected they learned from one another and appreciated the collaborative environment.
-Future meetings were detailed as follows: Meeting 2: Draft evaluation report of alternatives from HDR and feedback (TBD timing, likely mid-September) Meeting 3: Sound Transit communicates solution(s) taken into the decign as reflected in Draft FIS (TRD timing) into the design as reflected in Draft EIS (TBD timing)
+Future meetings were detailed as follows: - Meeting 2: Draft evaluation report of alternatives from HDR and feedback (TBD timing, likely mid-September) - Meeting 3: Sound Transit communicates solution(s) taken into the design as reflected in Draft EIS (TBD timing)